Slide 1

 “Ask yourself this.
 If there were no praise or blame – who would I be?”

 Quentin Crisp: Naked Hope is a solo show which debuted to rave reviews at the 2014 Edinburgh Festival.
-It immediately transferred to a run at the off-West End St. James Theatre, and has toured the UK ever since.
-Touring the UK throughout 2024.
+It immediately transferred to the off-West End St. James Theatre (now known as The Other Palace), and has toured ever since, including Wilton's Music Hall and 54 Below, New York.

-Naked Hope depicts the legendary Quentin Crisp at two distinct phases of his extraordinary life.
-Firstly in the late 1960s in his filthy Chelsea flat (“Don’t lose your nerve: after the first four years the dirt won’t get any worse”).
+Naked Hope depicts the legendary Quentin Crisp at two phases of his extraordinary life.
+Firstly in the late 1960s in his filthy Chelsea flat (“Don’t lose your nerve: after the first four years the dust won’t get any worse”).
 Here Quentin surveys a lifetime of degradation and rejection.
-Repeatedly beaten for being flamboyantly gay as early as the 1930s, but also ostracised simply for daring to live life on his own terms.
+Repeatedly beaten for being flamboyantly gay as early as the 1930s, ostracised simply for daring to live life on his own terms.

-The second part of the play transitions the audience to New York in the 1990s.
+The play then transitions the audience to New York in the 1990s.
 Here a much older Quentin, finally embraced by society, regales the audience with his sharply-observed, hard-earned philosophy on how to have a lifestyle: “Life will be more difficult if you try to become yourself.
 But avoiding this difficulty renders life meaningless.
 So discover who you are.
 And be it.
 Like mad!”.

 Reviews